lassebunk/gretel/README.md

 ### Passing options to links

-You can pass options to links for use when you render breadcrumbs manually.
+You can pass options to links to be used when you render breadcrumbs manually.

 In *config/breadcrumbs.rb*: